Execution Admissibility Architecture introduces a new architectural discipline for governing automated execution in modern enterprises.

 Architecture of Record

-The structural map of institutional consequence across the enterprise identifying where automated execution binds real-world outcomes.
+The structural map of institutional consequence across the enterprise, mapping consequence surfaces and control points.

 ↓